telemaciek/tab-notes/README.md

 # Tab Notes

+✔ Start writing as quickly as you can smash _cmd+t, return_

 ✔ Write a different note in each tab

+✔ First line is your note title

-✔ Keep your notes saved in _localStorage_
+✔ Keep your notes secure, saved in your browser's _localStorage_

-✔ Start writing almost immediately after opening a new tab (as quickly as you can smash cmd+t, return)